Strongly homotopy Lie algebras and deformations of calibrated submanifolds: Introduction

-The paper is organized as follows.
-In Section \ref{sec:pre} we collect known results concerning parallel differential forms and Fr\"olicher-Nijenhuis bracket that are important for the main part of the paper.
-In Section \ref{sec:calibrated} we introduce the notion of a $\Psi$-submanifold (Definition \ref{def:psisubm}) which seems a good notion to understand deformations of calibrated submanifolds (Corollary \ref{cor:caldeform}).
-In Section \ref{sec:linfty} we assign to each $\Psi$-submanifold a canonical strongly homotopy Lie algebra, if $\Psi$ is a square-zero element of odd degree in the graded Lie algebra $(\Om^*(M, TM), [-,- ]^{FN})$ (Theorem \ref{thm:linfty}).
-In Section \ref{sec:def} we define the deformation problem for $\Psi$-submanifolds and study formal deformations using the strongly homotopy Lie algebra (Proposition \ref{prop:mc}).
-In Section \ref{subs:calibr} we study infinitesimal, smooth and formal deformations of calibrated submanifolds in details (Proposition \ref{prop:infinitesimal}, Theorem \ref{thm:main}) and revisit deformation theory of complex submanifolds (Theorem \ref{thm:c}, Remark \ref{rem:compl}).
+This paper is organized as follows.
+In Section \ref{sec:pre}, we collect known results concerning parallel differential forms and the Fr\"olicher-Nijenhuis bracket that are important for the main part of the paper.
+In Section \ref{sec:calibrated}, we introduce the notion of a $\Psi$-submanifold (Definition \ref{def:psisubm}) which seems a good notion to understand deformations of calibrated submanifolds (Corollary \ref{cor:caldeform}).
+In Section \ref{sec:linfty}, we assign to each $\Psi$-submanifold a canonical strongly homotopy Lie algebra, if $\Psi$ is a square-zero element of odd degree in the graded Lie algebra $(\Om^*(M, TM), [-,- ]^{FN})$ (Theorem \ref{thm:linfty}).
+In Section \ref{sec:def} we define the deformation problem for $\Psi$-submanifolds and study formal deformations using this strongly homotopy Lie algebra (Proposition \ref{prop:mc}).
+Moreover, we show that under certain conditions the deformation space is an analytic variety (Theorem \ref{thm:Main-Psi}).
+In Section \ref{subs:calibr}, we apply these results to study infinitesimal, smooth and formal deformations of calibrated submanifolds in detail (Proposition \ref{prop:infinitesimal}, Theorem \ref{thm:main}) and revisit the deformation theory of complex submanifolds (Theorem \ref{thm:c}, Remark \ref{rem:compl}).

 {\it Notations and conventions}.